 In partnership with the Met Office, visitors can also check out the daily cloud cover for participating forests, using a special stargazing map and investigate the Beginner’s Guide to Stargazing in the Forest with top tips on how to stargaze, different formations to look for and how to navigate using the stars.

 Since reading the Beginners Guide to Stargazing my children have been looking for stars every evening from our garden.
 We’re becoming experts at constellation spotting.

-The picture below shows my middle daughter out in her onesie and Muddy Puddles jacket…it’s become a common sight!
+The picture below shows my middle daughter out in her onesie and rain coat…it’s become a common sight!
 I love her enthusiasm.

 The Forestry Commission are launching their Stargazing campaign ahead of Earth Day so do visit the website to find out what’s happening at your local forest.

 Stargazing and Earth Hour Activity ideas